airbnb/zonify/docs/source/index.rst

   ``normalize``
     Create CNAMEs for SRV records that have only one server in them and rebase records on to the given domain.

+  ``merge``
+    Merge two or more zone files, producing a zone that would be the union of them, with the zone suffix set to that of the first zone file.
+It is okay to pass one or even zero files.
+This can be used as a safety net, where zone files are generated at regular intervals and then the last few are merged, to ensure that things are deleted or adjusted only after some delay.
+(It can be useful when using a script to post-process the generated zone file.)

   ``eips``
     List all Elastic IPs and DNS entries that map to them.